ren477a/pingsapi/README.md

 The app is deployed on heroku.
 You may use this base url https://pingsapi.herokuapp.com

-Note: Due to dyno sleeping in heroku app may respond longer on your first request.
+Note: Due to dyno sleeping in heroku, app may respond longer on your first request.

 If you wish to run locally do the following: